 Figure 3.
-Circular histogram showing counts of (A) the original breeding start dates and (B) the original peak breeding dates under different lunar phases for the period 1982–2021 (e.g., the breeding season started eight times under a moon phase with a lunar angle between 0° and 60°).
+Circular histogram showing counts of (A) the originally assigned breeding start dates and (B) the originally assigned peak breeding dates under different lunar phases for the period 1982–2021 (e.g., the breeding season started eight times under a moon phase with a lunar angle between 0° and 60°).
 Lunar angles, initially in radians, were back-transformed to degrees, so that the new moon is at 0° and full moon is at 180°.

 Determinants of individual variation in breeding phenology

 To better understand if there are among-individual differences in the phenological response to changing climatic variables, we used a linear mixed model to test for the effect of climatic variables on the individual breeding start dates (i.e., the date on which an individual was first captured).
-We ran 1000 models, always changing the arrival date of each individual by letting it vary between the assigned date and up to seven days before.
-We then obtained mean and 95% CI values for each model parameter.
 We found only a small difference in the response of breeding phenology to climatic variables among individuals (i.e., low values for the random effect ID, both on intercept and slopes, Table 3).
-We found a strong significant positive effect of PC2 on the breeding dates (16.32 ± 3.38 SE), meaning that stronger precipitation and lower minimum spring temperatures are associated with a delay in the breeding.
-We also found a significant and strong negative effect of PC1 (-9.58 ± 2.97 SE), indicating that colder winter temperatures and higher SWE are associated with a delay in the breeding.
-The interaction between PC1 and PC2 was not significant.
-We also found a significant but weak effect of the cosine of the lunar angle (1.07 ± 0.15 SE), suggesting a possible small role of the lunar cycle.
-Finally, we observed an effect of sex indicating that males arrived on average earlier than females (-1.76 ± 0.16 SE) (Table 3).
+We found a strong significant positive effect of PC2 on the breeding dates (17.51 ± 3.27 SE), meaning that stronger precipitation and lower minimum spring temperatures are associated with a delay in the breeding.
+We also found a significant and strong negative effect of PC1 (-10.14 ± 2.85 SE), indicating that colder winter temperatures and higher SWE are associated with a delay in the breeding.
+We also found a significant but weak effect of the cosine of the lunar angle (1.57 ± 0.14 SE), suggesting a possible small role of the lunar cycle.
+Finally, we observed an effect of sex indicating that males arrived on average earlier than females (-1.45 ± 0.14 SE) (Table 3).
+The 1000 models on the 1000 simulated datasets, ran to assess the robustness of the analysis to imperfect assignment of arrival dates, showed a similar outcome to the main model (Table S3).